-What is the Smoke Sense Study?
+What is Smoke Sense?

-What is the Smoke Sense app?
+What information is available on the Smoke Sense app?

 Why is EPA conducting this study?

 Current air pollution health risk communication strategies have solid footing in science and are widely used across communities to protect public health.
 These strategies include: outreach by EPA on air quality and the Air Quality Index; public health advisories; and educational campaigns.
 However, it is not known whether these strategies are specifically effective in protecting public health during wildland fire smoke episodes.
 Exposure to wildland fire smoke can be acute and unexpected, last hours to weeks, and affect communities that may not have a public health response plan to reduce the adverse impacts of smoke exposure.

 EPA is advancing the science and technology required to understand the impacts of smoke on air quality and public health.
 Combining science and technology with mobile communication tools can improve delivery and timing of information to inform decision making and health protective behaviors.

 Who can participate in the Smoke Sense Study?

 All individuals, above 18 years of age, who want to contribute to science can participate in the study by using the Smoke Sense app.
 This is a nationwide study and the app is publicly available on the Google Play Store for Android devices and on the App Store for iOS devices.
 Smoke Sense app user identities will be anonymous and non-identifiable.

 How can participants benefit from using the Smoke Sense App?

 The Smoke Sense app allows the user to log health symptoms weekly over the length of the study period.
 By logging these symptoms, users may get a better understanding of the impact that air quality and smoke has on their health.